What Is Full Mouth Reconstruction?

 Voted Houston’s Best TMJ Dentist, Dr. Konig’s thorough treatment of problems related to the jaw have helped countless men and women find renewed comfort and confidence.
 Utilizing the highest quality materials and offering the most effective treatment options, he can help restore your smile to its strongest, healthiest, and most beautiful in the shortest amount of time possible.
 Call today or contact us online to schedule a consultation and learn more.

-Functional Cosmetic Dentistry
+Functional Cosmetic Dentistry in Houston, TX

 Correcting Dental Problems at Their Source with Functional Cosmetic Dentistry